rubocop/rubocop-rspec/manual/cops_rspec.md

 --- | ---
 Enabled | No

-Checks that spec file paths are consistent with the test subject.
+Checks that spec file paths are consistent and well-formed.

-Checks the path of the spec file and enforces that it reflects the described class/module and its optionally called out method.
+By default, this checks that spec file paths are consistent with the test subject and and enforces that it reflects the described class/module and its optionally called out method.

 With the configuration option `IgnoreMethods` the called out method will be ignored when determining the enforced path.